peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Introduction></a>
 ## Introduction

 This page catalogs algorithms to turn coins biased one way into coins biased another way, also known as _Bernoulli factories_.
 Many of them were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>, but without step-by-step instructions in many cases.
 This page provides these instructions to help programmers implement the Bernoulli factories they describe.
+The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes implementations of several Bernoulli factories.

+This page also contains algorithms to exactly simulate probabilities that are irrational numbers, using only random bits, which is likewise related to the Bernoulli factory problem.
+Again, many of these were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.

 <a id=About_This_Document></a>
 ### About This Document